folio-org/stripes-experiments/okapi-console/testing-the-circulation-module.md

 Two pieces of software are involved here: Okapi (with its modules, including the sample module); and the proof-of-concept user interface.
-To exercise the sample module from the POC UI, it's necessary to install, build and run both pieces of software.
+To exercise the sample module from the Okapi Console, it's necessary to install, build and run both pieces of software.
 Then it is possible to run the UI in a browser.